ibioChile/Transcriptomics-R-Workshop-public/Session2-Temporal_Analysis/1_Pipeline-Gene_expression_analysis.md

 normalisation \# factors calculated here are used as a scaling factor for the library sizes.
-When working with DGEList-objects, these normalisation factors are automatically stored in x\(samples\)norm.factors.
+When working with DGEList-objects, these normalisation factors are automatically stored in x$samples$norm.factors.
 For this dataset the effect of TMM-normalisation is mild, as evident in the magnitude of the scaling factors, which are all relatively close to 1.

 More info on this command: